altthought/checkJIRA/README.md

 However, for projects with multiple-hour long builds, it would be handy for QE to know whether the fix was already pulled onto a test environment in a previous build, to avoid having to rebuild on strained test hardware.

+Or more simply:

-Or more simply, this tool returns the **overlap** of:
+This tool returns the overlap of:

-   - JIRA project tickets assigned to you (QE tester)
-   - JIRA project tickets mentioned as branch names in Jenkins build changelog
+   - Jenkins changelogs which contain ticket numbers in commit messages
+   - JIRA tickets which match some custom JQL query (i.e. `"project=JA AND assignee=me AND status=Resolved"`)

+All JIRA/Jenkins configuration is handled by the `config.json` file.

 ## Usage